rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/troubleshooting.md

 </Menu>
 ```

-The `isMenuOpen` variable is now driving both the menu visibility and the tracker visibility events for it.
+The `isMenuOpen` variable is now driving both the menu visibility and the tracker [Visibility Events](/tracking/core-concepts/visibility.md) for it.

 ### Tracking Visibility via 3rd party handlers
 Sometimes we can also leverage 3rd party event callbacks, like so: